burtonjb/computer-graphics/README.md

 ## IDE

-I recommend installing `VS Code` since its both pretty light-weight, but also has plugins for C.
+`VS Code` since its both pretty light-weight, but also has plugins for C.
 `vim` is another alternative.

 ## Setup commands